Bronx bodega where 'Junior' was murdered up for sale

-TREMONT, Bronx (WABC) --A bodega in the Bronx where a teenager was brutally murdered by alleged gang members is up for sale.
+TREMONT, Bronx (WABC) --A bodega in the Bronx where a teenager was brutally murdered by alleged gang members is in the process of being sold.

-The owner of Cruz and Chiky in the Belmont section is hoping to sell the bodega for up to $450,000.

-The store has not reopened since the murder of 15-year-old Lesandro 'Junior' Guzman Feliz.
+The store has not reopened since the murder of 15-year-old Lesandro 'Junior' Guzman Feliz in June.

-He was dragged out of the store June 20th, then hacked to death by a group of men with knives and a machete.
+On Thursday morning, the sign at the store on East 183rd Street and Bathgate Avenue was taken down amid word there is new ownership on the way.

+The store has been the focal point of the community's pain and the target of anger -- and has been under police guard since the murder.

+"We need to get that back into the community, we need to get those churches out here and talk to the youth," family friend Rev. Carlos Baez said.
+"Don't leave it up to the parents alone."

+It also remains unclear who exactly will be taking over the space.
+Junior's mother said the offer was made to have the new bodega named in honor of her son, but the family says they have no interest in that plan.

-Investigators arrested and charged 12 alleged gang members for Junior's murder.
+Investigators arrested and charged 12 alleged gang members in the teen's murder.

 ----------